Coil Gun Mk2

 Final Product & How it Works

-Since it is unfinished, this page will be updated as development continues, but as of current the device fires a 3 gram 25mm bolts at 12.4 miles per hour out of the barrel.
-It works by charging a large group of capacitors, from which the user can then (once the bank is fully charged and disconnected) hit the trigger causing the microcontroller to trigger the gate of the onboard MOSFET open which allows current to flow from the capacitor bank through the large coil for a split second (Around 13ms) before it quickly switches it off.
-This generates a powerful magnetic field via the current flowing through the coil which induces magnetic poles onto the projectile being fired which then pulls said projectile towards the center of the coil.
-By turning the coil off quickly before it reaches the center, the projectile keeps its momentum but isn't pulled backwards and therefor launches out the other side of the barrel.
+The device fires a 3 gram 25mm bolt at 12.4 miles per hour out of the barrel.
+It works by charging a large group of capacitors, from which the user can then (once the bank is fully charged and disconnected) hit the trigger causing the microcontroller to toggle the gate of the onboard MOSFET open allowing current to flow from the capacitor bank through the large coil for a short duration (around 13ms) before quickly switching it off.
+This generates a powerful electromagnetic field due to the current flowing through the coil which then pulls the projectile towards the center of the coil.
+By turning the coil off quickly before it reaches the center, the projectile keeps its momentum but isn't pulled backwards and launches out of the other side of the barrel.
 Below is a gallery of the final product's CAD design, PCB design, and photos of the device.

-Final KiCad Schematic (Though an Arduino Nano was used in place of an ATtiny1614).
+Final KiCad Schematic (Though an Arduino Nano was used in place of the ATtiny1614).

 Final Fusion Model (Front).